On the Acceleration of Deep Learning Model Parallelism with Staleness: Conclusion

 \section{Conclusion}

-In this paper, we have proposed Layer-wise Staleness and DSP, a novel way to train neural networks.
-DSP is proved to converge to critical points for non-convex problems.
+In this paper, we have proposed Layer-wise Staleness and DSP, a novel way to fast train neural networks.
+DSP is proved to converge to critical points for non-convex problems with SGD and Momentum SGD optimizer.
 We apply DSP to train CNNs in parallel and the experiment results confirm our theoretical analysis.
-Our proposed method achieves significant speedup, resilience to random stragglers, and better generalization.
-The speedup can exceed $K$ compared with model parallel BP.
+Our proposed method achieves significant training speedup, strong resilience to random stragglers, better generalization on the CIFAR dataset and reasonable performance on the ImageNet dataset.
+The speedup can exceed $K$ compared with the model parallel BP.
+Potential future works include how to alleviate the staleness effect when we need to utilize a further larger number of blocks; how to automatically determine the proper model splitting strategy for load balance among devices; efficiently incorporating DSP with data parallelism to achieve even faster training speed.